cdmuhlb/TooMassFun/README.md

 (2MASS)](http://www.ipac.caltech.edu/2mass/).
 The focus is on inferring visible colors and rendering images of the sky.

+Disclaimer: The routines provided here are for exploratory purposes only and are **not** suitable for scientific work.

 Dependencies
 ------------
 TooMassFun contains components written in [Scala](http://www.scala-lang.org/),